-Social Security will notify members about their Medicare premiums and whether they are required to pay Medicare Part B and Part D IRMAAs
+Medicare will notify members about their Medicare premiums and whether they are required to pay Medicare Part B and Part D IRMAAs

 .
 Social Security notification will refer to Medicare Part D

 as “your prescription drug coverage.”
-Social Security will deduct the IRMAA from the Social Security checks of those retirees receiving Social Security benefits.
+Social Security will deduct the IRMAA from the Social Security checks of those retirees receiving monthly Social Security benefits.
 The Centers for Medicare and Medicaid Services will bill retirees who do not receive a Social Security check directly for the IRMAAs.

-Members enrolled in a LACERS Senior Plan are automatically enrolled in Medicare Part D; their medical plan premiums include the cost of their Medicare Part D basic premiums.
+Members enrolled in a LACERS Senior Medical Plan are automatically enrolled in Medicare Part D; their medical plan premiums include the cost of their Medicare Part D basic premiums.

-LACERS Senior Plans include:
+LACERS Senior Medical Plans include: